scoutant/blokish/README.md

 # Changelog

+## v3.5, 2022/11 : Android 12.1
+ * targetting Android 12.1
+ * built with Android 13 sdk and Gradle 7.5
+ * from nom on : available on Android 9+

 ## v3.4, 2020/04 : Android 10 and AndroidX Jetpack libraries refactoring
  * build with Android 10, from nom on : available on Android 7+
  * refactored Manifest and source dir